Steffan O'Sullivan: Career

-Steffan O'Sullivan was a GURPS writer whose projects included GURPS Swashbucklers (1990) and GURPS Bunnies & Burrows (1992).
+Steffan O'Sullivan was a writer for GURPS products including GURPS Swashbucklers (1990) and GURPS Bunnies & Burrows (1992).
 He designed the FUDGE role-playing game system, first releasing it for free on the internet on December 7, 1993.
-His friend Ann Dupuis was interested in starting her own game company, and using FUDGE as her flagship game; O'Sullivan agreed, provided the game remain free and available on the internet, so Dupuis created Wild Mule Games and released a limited print edition of FUDGE in 1994.
-Dupuis changed the company's name to Grey Ghost Press in 1995, and convinced O'Sullivan to work up a new ruleset for FUDGE, released to the internet in June 1995, and published later that year as the first large-scale FUDGE release from Grey Ghost Press.
-O'Sullivan changed the name from FUDGE to Fudge in 2000, and officially transferred the rights to the game to Grey Ghost Press in March 2004.
+His friend Ann Dupuis wanted to start her own game company, using FUDGE as its flagship game; O'Sullivan agreed, as long as she allowed the game to remain available for free on the internet, so Dupuis formed Wild Mule Games and published FUDGE in a limited print run in 1994.
+Dupuis changed the company's name to Grey Ghost Press in 1995, and convinced O'Sullivan to work up a new FUDGE ruleset, published on the internet in June 1995, and released later that year as the first large-scale FUDGE release from Grey Ghost Press.
+O'Sullivan changed the name from FUDGE to Fudge in 2000, and transferred the rights to the game to Grey Ghost Press officially in March 2004.
 O'Sullivan wrote the Princess Bride role-playing game using the FUDGE system, which was published by Toy Vault in 2019.

 Among his works are the GURPS system books Bestiary, Bunnies & Burrows, Fantasy Bestiary and Swashbucklers.
 He is also the collaborative author of the Fudge open gaming system and the Sherpa game.

-He currently lives in New Hampshire.
+As of 2024, he lives in New Hampshire.